 Louis Vuitton’s much-hyped collaboration with New York cult streetwear brand Supreme (with an intensely loyal following) drove an increase in brand searches across a more diverse audience, helped connect with the most coveted Millennial luxury shoppers and opened up a new market of untapped customers.

-The value of the Louis Vuitton brand was estimated at $33.6 Billion in Forbes’ 2018 most valuable brands index.
+The value of the Louis Vuitton brand is estimated at $33.6 Billion in Forbes’ 2018 most valuable brands index.
 It’s the highest ranking luxury brand on their list.

 When searching for Louis Vuitton online, people most often looked for the following products: